geanpannellini/funds-connector/README.md

 <img width="800" alt="image" src="https://github.com/geanpannellini/funds-connector/assets/70926945/65f04488-e823-48bd-b9af-3812f492e37e">

 > [!IMPORTANT]
-> The ideal dimension relationship would be `1:N`, but the circumstances just allow me to use the same primary key (external_ref) for all tables, because this the relationship is `1:1`.
+> The ideal dimension relationship would be `1:N`, but the circumstances just allow me to use the same primary key (external_ref) then the relationship is `1:1`.

 ### 3. Lineage graphs